canjs/can-debug/doc/can-debug.md

 The whole process can be sumarized in the following steps:

-- Give the observable a human-readable name, check out [canReflect.getName] docs.
+- Give the observable a human-readable name, check out [can-reflect.getName] docs.
 - Register how the observable interacts with other observables, check out [can-reflect-dependencies] docs.